linode/docs/docs/platform/one-click/deploying-terraria-with-one-click-apps/index.md

 ### Getting Started After Deployment

 After Terraria has finished installing, you will be able to access your server by copying your Linode's IPv4 address and connecting to it within the game.

+{{< caution >}}
+You must disable Steam Guard to connect to your Terraria server, or else you may be locked out of your account and will need to reset your password.
+To disable Steam Guard, navigate to the Steam Preferences menu, then open the **Account** pane.
+Click on **Manage Steam Guard Account Security**, then click on **Turn Steam Guard off**.
+{{</ caution >}}

 To find your Linode's IPv4 address and connect to it:

 1. Click on the **Linodes** link in the sidebar.
 You will see a list of all your Linodes.